 PASV command, it will create a local port forwarding to the destination mentioned in the reply.
 After this the Connection Broker will rewrite the IP address and port in the reply to point to the listener of the newly created local port forwarding (which exists always in a localhost address, 127.0.0.1) and pass the reply to the FTP client.
 The FTP client will open a data channel based on the reply, effectively tunneling the data through the Secure Shell connection, to the listener the FTP server has opened.
 The net effect is that the data channel is secured all the way except from the Secure Shell server to the FTP server if they are on different machines.
 This sequence of events takes place automatically for every data channel.

-Since the tunnel is opened to a localhost address, the FTP client must run on the same machine as Tectia client tools for z/OS if passive mode is used.
+Since the tunnel is opened to a localhost address, the FTP client must run on the same machine as Tectia Client if passive mode is used.

 In active mode, the FTP client creates a listener on a local port, for a data channel from the FTP server to the FTP client, and requests the channel by sending the IP address and the port number to the FTP server in a command of the following form: